 - Make films about generally accepted, universal topics.
 Films that have too strong opinions about life – or a too unique style – are usually not awarded.
 In most cases the jury consists of a heterogenic group of other filmmakers, and Festival awards are usually compromises.

-- Don’t make anything too beautiful, as if jealosy is awaken in the jury in a wrong way, you will not get awarded.
+- Don’t make anything too beautiful, as if jealousy is awaken in the jury in a wrong way, you will not get awarded.

 - Make a humorous film.
 Sad and gloomy films don’t usually win.
 If you build your story like a joke, with a punchline at the end, your film will be better remembered.